 \section{Stellar and gaseous cross-sections}

-We present in Fig.~\ref{fig:LOS_20deg} the analogous cross-sections to Fig.~\ref{fig:LOS_0deg} positioned $\pm 20^{\circ}$ above (left) and below (right) the line connecting the galactic centre to the Sun.
-Similarly to the results shown in Section~\ref{Subsec: gas disc kinematics}, for the cross-section going through the Sun, the stellar arm on the top two panels are faint and do not align with the gaseous spiral arms, and show weak correlation with the streaming motions in the residual velocities.
-There are a number of gaseous spiral segments identified along both directions.
-It is interesting to observe that the left column, corresponding to the $+ 20^{\circ}$ direction, aligns with the major axis of the galactic bar.
-This alignment explains why the tangential residuals in the bar region exhibit a positive slope starting from negative values, in contrast with the other two cases.
+We present in Fig.~\ref{fig:LOS_20deg} the analogous cross-sections to Fig.~\ref{fig:LOS_0deg} positioned $\pm 20^{\circ}$ above (left) and below (right) the line connecting the Galactic centre to the Sun.
+Similarly to the results shown in Section~\ref{Subsec: gas disc kinematics}, there are a number of gaseous spiral segments identified along both directions.
+The left column, corresponding to the $+ 20^{\circ}$ direction, aligns with the major axis of the galactic bar, which explains why the tangential residuals in the bar region exhibit a positive slope starting from negative values, in contrast with the other two cases.
 This region intersects the strong negative feature seen along the major axis of the bar in the tangential residuals, as shown in Fig.\,\ref{fig: as drimmel} in Appendix\,\ref{appendix: heliocentric kinematics}.
 Absolute changes within the bar region are of the order of $\sim 70$\,km\,s$^{-1}$, while in the other direction they are $\sim 30$\,km\,s$^{-1}$ across a radius of $\sim 3$\,kpc.
-Beyond this point, similar trends are observed in both directions.
+Beyond this point, similar trends are observed in both cross-sections.
 Absolute changes in tangential and radial residuals are larger closer to the centre, where the gravitational potential is stronger and affected by the bar.
-Changes in tangential velocities across a spiral arm corresponds to a velocity gradient of $\sim 10$\,km\,s$^{-1}$\,kpc$^{-1}$, with gas generally decelerated within the spiral arm compared to the inter-arm region.
+Changes in tangential velocities across spiral arms typically correspond to a velocity gradient of $\sim 10$\,km\,s$^{-1}$\,kpc$^{-1}$, with gas generally decelerated within the spiral arm compared to the inter-arm region.
 Regarding radial residuals, converging points (downward slopes) occur within the spiral arms, while diverging points (upward slopes) are found in inter-arm regions.
 A notable example of diverging point can be seen in the bottom panel of the right column in Fig.\ref{fig:LOS_20deg} at a distance of $\sim 10$\,kpc.
 This area appears to be between two spiral arms and the gas in the inter-arm region diverges towards each arm, with a velocity gradient of $\sim 15$\,km\,s$^{-1}$\,kpc$^{-1}$.